Report: Giants' Baker, Seahawks' Dunbar released on bond

-Two NFL players being held on armed robbery charges were released from jail Sunday morning after posting bond, USA Today reported.
+Two NFL players being held on armed robbery charges were released from jail Sunday morning after posting bond.
 Broward County Judge Michael Davis set the bond for New York Giants cornerback DeAndre Baker at $200,000 and Seattle Seahawks cornerback Quinton Dunbar at $100,000, according to reports.

 Prosecutors had requested Baker and Dunbar be held without bond.
 The two men turned themselves in on Saturday in response to arrest warrants.
 Baker was charged with four counts of armed robbery with a firearm and four counts of aggravated assault with a firearm.
 Dunbar faces four armed robbery charges.